andrewomacdonald/andrewomacdonald.github.io/README.md

 -Removed the link to my source code when in mobile view because everything I've tried for it looks terrible.
 Needs more work.
 (NOTE: FIXED)

+-Haven't figured out what's causing the scrollbar to appear on the main window and that tiny strip of background at the bottom of the page.
+Will fix it soon.